codicolus/haildata_analysis/scripts/analysing_haildata_using_tmap_md.md

 Further, due to earth curvature, the lowest elevation is sampled in increasing height (above ground level) with increasing distance.
-At some point, no information from lower levels can be retrieved anymore.
 At some point downrange of the radar site, no meaningful data can be sampled anymore as the vertical resolution gets too low.
-The range from where meaningful information can be retrieved is mainly dependent on the **pulse repetition frequency (PRF)**.
+The range from where meaningful information can be retrieved is mainly depending on the **pulse repetition frequency (PRF)**.
 The radar pulse frequency denotes the frequency with with consecutive radar signals are transmitted.
 If the next signal has already been transmitted, returning signals from the